armleo/OpenLane/docs/source/installation.rst

 Installation steps
 --------------------------------------------------------------------------------

 Step 1.
-Installation of System Requirements
+Installation of required packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For OpenLane you need a couple of tools installed: